Fuckuraso/LPML-bot/README.md

 # LPML-bot
 Bot for education server in discord
 cenz.json - file with "bad words"
-file.txt - file with homewors
+file.txt - file with homeworks
+date.txt - file with date when the homeworks must be done.
 How to use:
 .p - students can note their presence
 .pn - list of absent among the class